Those Left Behind Now Available!

-Those Left Behind, the second book in Melina Druga’s World War One trilogy, is now available on Amazon for preorder.
-The book will officially launch on Oct.
+Those Left Behind, the second book in Melina Druga’s World War One trilogy, launched on Amazon Oct.
 12.

 Other Books by Melina Druga

 Change isn’t always for the best.
 Just ask the Stewards.

 1914.
 The Steward family is eagerly preparing for the event that will forever bind them to the Bartlettes: the wedding of Hettie and Geoffrey.
 Little do the families know that the winds of war brewing in Europe soon will rip them apart.

 Hettie and her brother, Freddie, join the Canadian Army Medical Corps.
 This decision is met with resistance and disapproval, causing a rift in the siblings’ relationship with their parents.